corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Account for new radiotrophic variants
     * Support changes to terraforming frozen worlds (you can still nuke them if they have the `frozen_terraforming_candidate` modifier)
 * 5.1.0 Support "terraforming" Toxic worlds to Tomb Worlds with the Detox ascension perk
+* 6.0.0 Compatibility triggers
+    * Add a compatibility trigger for other mods to check whether this one is active
+    * Consume the compatibility trigger from another mod
+    * Remove old compatibility global flag

 ## Source Code